xyxiaoyou/spark/docs/configuration.md

   <td>true</td>
   <td>
     Reuse Python worker or not.
-If yes, it will use a fixed number of Python workers, does not need to fork() a Python process for every tasks.
+If yes, it will use a fixed number of Python workers, does not need to fork() a Python process for every task.
 It will be very useful if there is large broadcast, then the broadcast will not be needed to transferred from JVM to Python worker for every task.
   </td>